Databingo/aih/README.md

 ## Pre-requests
 - For ChatGPT you should have an account with payed API on [Billing](https://platform.openai.com/account/billing/overview).
 - For GoogleBard & BingChat you should in the waitlist on https://bard.google.com "Join Waitlist" or https://bing.com/new "Chat now".
-- For GoogleBard you should login and add [Cookie-Editor](https://cookie-editor.cgagnier.ca) extension then Click it to copy __Secure-lPSID value.
+- For GoogleBard you should login and add [Cookie-Editor](https://cookie-editor.cgagnier.ca) extension then Click it on the right-top corner to copy __Secure-lPSID value.
-- For BingChat you should login then click the Cookie-Editor Icon on the right-top corner then click "Export" then click "Export as JSON"(This saves your cookies to clipboard), then type .bing in aih, when you type in something then hit Enter, paste JSON in terminal and hit Enter, then hit Ctrl+D.
+- For BingChat you should login then click Cookie-Editor icon then click "Export" then click "Export as JSON"(This saves your cookies to clipboard), then type .bing in Aih, when you type in something then hit Enter, you will see a prompt "Please type > then paste Bing cookie then type > then press Enter", by doing these you could set BingChat cookie via multiple lines input module.

 ## Support OS
 - Mac